Stormwater MS4 permit

 Post-construction stormwater management in new and re-development (MCM 5)

-The County was notified of approval as a VSMP Authority on June 25, 3014.
-The County maintains information on Public Stormwater Facilities and Private Stormwater Facilities within the regulated urbanized area and is required to insure
+The County was notified of approval as a VSMP Authority on June 25, 2014.
+The County maintains information on Public Stormwater Facilities and Private Stormwater Facilities within the regulated urbanized area and is required to insure adequate

 Pollution prevention/good housekeeping for municipal operations (MCM 6)

 The County's Good Housekeeping Procedures and IDDE Field Guide provide staff with policy and guidance to minimize or prevent pollution discharges from municipal operations.
 Training is scheduled in accordance with a Municipal Training Program to increase staff awareness of good housekeeping procedures.